Maximise your Avios, air miles and hotel points

 How to earn Hilton Honors points and status from UK credit cards

-How to earn Hilton Honors points and status from UK credit cards (April 2024)
+How to earn Hilton Honors points and status from UK credit cards (December 2024)

-There are various ways of earning Hilton Honors points from UK credit cards.
+There are various ways of earning Hilton Honors points from UK credit and debit cards.
 Many cards also have generous sign-up bonuses.

-Do you know that holders of The Platinum Card from American Express receive FREE Hilton Honors Gold status for as long as they hold the card?
+Holders of The Platinum Card from American Express receive FREE Hilton Honors Gold status for as long as they hold the card.
 It also comes with Marriott Bonvoy Gold, Radisson Rewards Premium and MeliaRewards Gold status.
-We reviewed American Express Platinum in detail here and you can apply here.

 The Platinum Card from American Express

-40,000 bonus points and a huge range of valuable benefits – for a fee Read our full review
+Huge 80,000 bonus points and great travel benefits – for a large fee Read our full review

 You can also earn Hilton Honors points indirectly with: